ravisairockey/Bug-Bounty/README.md

 -   **`-o cli`**: Outputs the results to the command line.
 -   **`>> secret.txt`**: Appends the found secrets to `secret.txt`.

-## Contributing
+## Contributing & Submitting Reviews

 We welcome contributions!
-If you have suggestions for improving this methodology or want to add new techniques, please feel free to open an issue or submit a pull request.
+If you have suggestions for improving this methodology or want to add new techniques, you can submit them through the form on our community website.

+This project uses a unique, automated system for handling reviews:

+1. When you submit a review on the website, it will open a new issue in this GitHub repository with your review pre-filled.
+2. Simply click "Submit new issue" to add your review.
+3. A GitHub Action will automatically detect the new issue, add your review to the `reviews.json` file, and commit the change to the repository.
+4. Your review will then appear on the website for everyone to see.

+If you'd like to contribute in other ways, please feel free to open an issue or submit a pull request.

 ## Disclaimer